-Remembering to take medication correctly each day can be difficult – especially for people who suffer from conditions such as Dementia or Alzheimer’s.
+Remembering to take medication correctly each day isn’t always easy.
+It can be especially tricky for people with conditions like Dementia or Alzheimer’s.
 One of the biggest worries for their families is that they won’t remember to take their medication, or may forget they’ve already taken it, causing them to accidentally take too high a dose.
 Luckily, there are a number of medication reminders available for people who are struggling with remembering their medication.
 Here are the best medication reminders for older people – including pillboxes, pharmacy services, and smartphone apps.

 Automatic Pill Dispensers